jonasblasques/data-engineering-zoomcamp-notes/5_Batch-Processing-Spark/README.md

 ```

-This code will stard a local cluster, but once the notebook kernel is shut down, the cluster will
+This code will create a local cluster, but once the notebook kernel is shut down, the cluster will
 disappear.
-We will now see how to crate a Spark cluster in Standalone Mode so that the cluster can
+We will now see how to create a Spark cluster in Standalone Mode so that the cluster can
 remain running even after we stop running our notebooks.

 Simply go to your Spark install directory from a terminal and run the following command: